engmanmano/Aquimod2/README.md

 AquiMod 2 (precompiled Windows executable)

-🌐 Data Sources
+Data Sources
 ECMWF Copernicus API (optional)
 Holykell IoT portal dashboard (in progress integration)

-📌 Notes
+Notes
 This project is in active development
 Designed for modular growth: you can add support for more models, UI widgets, and parameter batch runners Parameter sensitivity, batch evaluation, and scenario comparison features are coming

-📖 License
+License
 This repository is intended for research and educational use.
 Please credit the AquiMod2 developers where appropriate.

-Made with 💧 and Python by EOM
+Made with Python by EOM
-hehe
+hehe oink oink